Wow

 “They’re going to help you,” a soft, melodious voice tells me.
 I know it’s my mother’s.
 “You don’t need to be shy around them.”

-And so I take a deep breath.
+And so, I take a deep breath.
 “Yeah.
-So… are you going to let me see?”
+So…are you going to let me see?”

 In response I am helped into a new cloth, I think.
-It felt – different.
-And then raised onto a – bed.
+It felt, different.
+And then raised onto a bed.
 Soft.
 Fluffy.

 I feel my skin being pierced, a moment’s pain.
 And all the people’s hushed tones vanish into my void of black.

 After what seems like a second later, I try to open my ‘eyelids’, what that cover of skin above my blackness is called.
 I couldn’t.
-Usually I think I am able to open them, but there is no difference.
-It stays dark.
+Usually, I can open them, but today I couldn’t.
+Everything stays dark.
+And heavy… so heavy… If I couldn’t open them, I’d rather go back to sleep, I tell myself.

+Again, I regained my consciousness.
+I could hear voices, joyful squeals.
+I tried to open my eyes.
+And they DID.
 All I could describe my first moment of sight with is this word.
 INDESCRIBABLE.

 People stood around me.
 It was the first time I saw a ‘face’, I believe that’s what we call it, ummm, I just can’t think of the words to describe people yet.
 I’m still getting used to it.
-I’m still looking for words to describe them.
+Things were there too.
+I was wearing one.
+It was coloured!
+My hands, oh, the beauty of those things!
+I could move my fingers!
+I’ve heard people laugh at somebody saying, “Oh, that looks like a wow!”

 But I finally understood what that meant.
 How it feels to see something so awesome that you can only say one word.
+WOW.

 Bookmark(0)